egzongashi00/Internet_Security/README.md

 # Internet Security Project
-This is a project on retriving passwords from web browsers that are saved there.
+This is a project on retriving passwords from Chrome that are saved there.

 ## How to use the program
 1. Click run main.py.